 There is no doubt that Investment Banking is the most dynamic, challenging and rewarding profession in the Finance Universe.
 Although, many do not approach the discipline because they find it overwhelmingly difficult.

-Investment Banking has never been so easy thanks to Joshua Rosenbaum and Joshua Pearl book “Investment Banking: Valuation, Leveraged Buyouts, and Mergers & Acquisitions.”
+Investment Banking has never been so easy thanks to Joshua Rosenbaum and Joshua Pearl’s book “Investment Banking: Valuation, Leveraged Buyouts, and Mergers & Acquisitions.”
 The authors rather than be mere professors are practitioners.
-Indeed, Joshua Rosenbaum is Managing Director at RBC Capital Markets while Joshua Pearl is investment analyst at Brahman Capital Corp.
+Indeed, Joshua Rosenbaum is Managing Director at RBC Capital Markets while Joshua Pearl is an investment analyst at Brahman Capital Corp.

-The book is a systematic approach to the discipline from two practitioners with years of experience in the field.
+The book shows a systematic approach to the discipline from two practitioners with years of experience in the field.
 Once read the book you will be surprised at the simplicity of the discipline, and you will wonder why you waited for so long before approaching it!

 The smartest investor (and billionaire) on earth Mr. Warren Buffet affirmed countless times the necessity to have a robust theoretical framework for investing.
 Buffet found this framework when he was just 19 years old in the book Security Analysis, by Benjamin Graham and David Dodd.
 Benjamin Graham, the father of “value investing” together with his partner David Dodd explain the techniques used over their decades as investors.